You are probably here because I've helped improve the web for you in one way or another. Here is some info about me.

 Made a user script to enable free Discord themes without Nitro.

-It was pretty bad, so I ended up just linking people to a better version.
+It was spaghetti, so I ended up just linking people to a better version.
+As of now, the better version is patched and my still works, lol.
+I currently use BetterDiscord anyways

 YouTube was testing a new UI and I hated it.
 So I made an extension to bring the old layout back.